Analysis - IT experts question architecture of Obamacare website

 The government official blamed the glitch on massive traffic, but outside experts said it likely reflected programming choices as well.

-"It's a bug in the system, a coding problem," said Jyoti Bansal, chief executive of AppDynamics, a San Francisco-based company that builds products that monitor websites and identify problems.
+"It's a bug in the system, a coding problem," said Jhoti Bansal, chief executive of AppDynamics, a San Francisco-based company that builds products that monitor websites and identify problems.

 Hancock's analysis suggested that the security questions were coming from a separate server and that better system architecture would have cached the questions on the main HealthCare.gov server.